 The farm is proud to provide handcrafted, locally & sustainably foraged mountain goods for all to enjoy!
 Our products include: herbal salve, medicinal mushroom tinctures, beeswax lip balm, and hand-stuffed herbal teas.
-You can find our products at The Mountain Store or on our Etsy.
+You can find our products at The Mountain Store.

 From May through October we sell these goods, as well as our fresh produce, at Highlands Farmers Market (every Saturday morning) and Cashiers Farmers Market (every Wednesday afternoon).
 Come by, say hello, and try a sample!

 The best regional guide book for identifying wild mushrooms: A Field Guide to Mushrooms of the Carolinas By Alan E. Bessette, Arleen R. Bessette, Michael W. Hopping.
 This book lays it out there in the right level of complexity and won't show you any California mushrooms to confuse you.